Neuroendocrine Tumours (NET) – hiding in plain sight – an awareness post from Ronny Allan

 Nothing observed other than the relationship with Type II and MEN1 already covered under Type II.

 The treatment of gNETs depends on the clinical type, disease extent, the differentiation of the lesion and the presence or absence of poor prognostic factors.
+For the purposes of this summary, Types 1, 2 and 3 are well differentiated NETs.

 This differs from regional/national guidelines but in general:

 Type I gNETs will normally be managed via gastroscopy surveillance with polyp removal when necessary.
 B12 supplementation and treatment for iron deficiency anaemia and pernicious anaemia may be necessary.
+The majority of Gastric NETs are type 1.

 Type II gNETs may already have a management system in place for the Gastrinoma and where applicable for MEN1.
 If the Gastrinoma is considered a causal factor in the gNET, surgery may be considered to remove the Gastrinoma.
 Endoscopic resection of gastric polyps with gastroscopy surveillance is normally sufficient if no other prognostic factors are present.